Choosing a career path is one of the most crucial decisions in life.

 Because too many factors come into play when picking a career path.
 For instance, what’s your passion, what are you good at, and what income level are you targeting?

-Real Estate Investment Trusts: a good career path?
+Consumer Services: a good career path?

 However, as with any career path, you have to research the specific industry and job you’re interested in to ensure it’s a good fit for your skills and interests.